-However, if you lose your current creditable prescription drug coverage, through no fault of your own, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to join a Medicare drug plan.
+People with Medicare may enroll in a Medicare prescription drug plan from October 15 through December 7 of each year.
+However, if you lose your current County-sponsored medical plan and prescription drug coverage, through no fault of your own, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to enroll in a Medicare drug plan.